 Mary Frances graduated summa cum laude from Loyola College in Baltimore, Maryland, in 1973.
 During her time at Loyola, Mary Frances embraced travel opportunities with study exchanges in Puerto Rico, New Orleans, and Guadalajara, Mexico.
 After receiving her Bachelor of Arts in modern languages with a focus in Spanish, Mary Frances moved to El Paso, Texas, to work for VISTA (Volunteers in Service to America).
 After a year with VISTA, a natural aptitude and familial persuasion brought Mary Frances back to New York, where she began legal training at St. John's University School of Law, receiving her Juris Doctor degree in 1977.
 After graduation, she worked in New York as an Immigration attorney.

-Diana Shepherd is the Director of the Pennsylvania School for Global Entrepreneurship, a highly successful program hosted by Lehigh University to educate American and International high school students (ages 15-18) about global entrepreneurship, effective business practices, leadership and cultural understanding, and the tools to build a global network.
+Diana Shepherd is the Director of the Iacocca Global Entrepreneurship Intensive, a highly successful program hosted by Lehigh University to educate American and International high school students (ages 15-18) about global entrepreneurship, effective business practices, leadership and cultural understanding, and the tools to build a global network.